minhuyen/intoidi/README.md

 Other files are just stock Mezzanine project files.

+Backup feature requires cron cartridge.

 __Advantages__

 No changes needed for the local development.
 Use your manage.py on development PC as adviced by Mezzanine project.

 No changes needed for the Openshift environment. local_settings.py are set in general to use the Openshift provided parameters.

+Backups daily with files retention.
+I.e. daily backups are stored 14 days, weekly 60 days, monthly 300 days.
+Other backups are deleted in order to preserve the storage.

 __Full instructions for setup__